October 2021 COVID update: COVID-19 (and the policies that

 And yes, we've actually taken the boat to the Island, spent 15 minutes on

 the island, and hopped back on the next boat back.
 I do enjoy the boat ride.

 - Soo Locks, Sault St. Marie:

 When you get to the Soo Locks, your first indication of anything

-interesting is a very large building...which you may realize is moving,
+interesting may be a very large building...which you realize is moving,

 either side to side or up and down.
 That's no building, that's a ship

 in the locks.
 There's an observation platform where you can be as